NanoComp/meep/doc/docs/Python_User_Interface.md

 **`get_near2far_data(n2f)`**
 —
-Get the Fourier-transformed fields corresponding to the given near2far object as a `NearToFarData`, which is just a named tuple of numpy arrays.
+Get the Fourier-transformed fields corresponding to the given near2far object as a `NearToFarData`, which is just a named tuple of NumPy arrays.
 Note that this object is only useful for passing to `load_near2far_data` below and should be considered opaque.

 **`load_near2far_data(n2f, n2fdata)`**
 —